ShenZheng2000/TPSeNCE/README.md

 # Acknowledgment

 This repository is heavily based upon [[MoNCE](https://github.com/fnzhan/MoNCE)] and [[CUT](https://github.com/taesungp/contrastive-unpaired-translation)].

+This work is supported in part by General Motors.

 <!-- The specific lines of code are as follows.